 One of the ways you can best assist families is by helping them to resolve some of the practical challenges that can arise as a result of a kidnapping.
-They might be struggling to access the hostage’s bank account to pay household bills and require legal assistance.
+They might be struggling to access the hostage or wrongful detainee’s bank account to pay household bills and require legal assistance.
 They might be struggling to communicate with young children and need help from a child psychologist.
 They might need your help shielding them from reporters or other interested parties.

 Families will face a myriad of practical problems throughout the kidnapping – help them however you can.
 You might review your insurance policies to understand what resources there are to help the family outside the immediate organization.
 Hostage US can also help you find specialist services and professionals to help in these areas.

 DELIVERING BAD NEWS

 While most hostages return home safely, you need to be prepared for the worst.
 This is a difficult job, but an important one.
 How this news is conveyed can have a significant impact on how the family copes.

 This news is best delivered face to face.
 Only under the most exceptional circumstances should it be delivered over the phone or via video call.